eyluo/security-app/README.md

 Open http://127.0.0.1:5000/ on your favorite browser!

 This is an open-source project relying on Flask, RansomwareTracker and Google Maps.
-Special thanks to those two as well as StackOverflow for answering my miscellaneous questions as per usual.
+Special thanks to those three as well as StackOverflow for answering my miscellaneous questions as per usual.

 Please cite anything that you use here.